Tune Stories!

 5. Old Joe Clark

-While Old Joe Clark is the fifth track in the TFTT order, it was the very second to be recorded in the studio.
+While Old Joe Clark is the fifth track in the Tunes for Time Travel order, it was the very second to be recorded in the studio.
 My fiddle is in Baroque tuning (A=415hz) (down a half-step).
 Why throw one of the most common fiddle tunes ever into my mix of original music?
 I have my reasons…

 6. Lone Pine